-Medicare rebates (up to 20 in a calendar year) are available for psychological treatment by registered psychologists under the Australian Government’s Better Access to Mental Health Care Initiative and through this you can recover up to 85% of your therapy costs.
+Medicare rebates (up to 20 in a calendar year currently, usually 10 per year) are available for psychological treatment by registered psychologists under the Australian Government’s Better Access to Mental Health Care Initiative and through this you can recover up to 85% of your therapy costs.

 This scheme provides considerable financial assistance to people living with mental health problems, allowing them greater access to psychologists and providing more affordable mental healthcare.

-BMD Psychology Consulting is registered to provide services under this initiative.
+BMD Psychology is registered to provide services under this initiative.

 How Much is the Medicare Rebate?

-BMD Psychology Consulting's fee structure is such that the gap between the medicare rebate and the session fee is the same regardless of whether you see a clinical or a registered psychologist at BMD.
+BMD Psychology's fee structure is such that the gap between the medicare rebate and the session fee is the same regardless of whether you see a clinical or a registered psychologist at BMD.